-There is no question that the current economic trends that are witnessing bank failures becoming common place should mean good times ahead for brokers and consultants.
-Being a Business Loan Broker has always been a good career path for those that have uncovered it.
+There is no question that the current economic trends that are witnessing bank failures becoming commonplace should mean good times ahead for brokers and consultants.
+Being a Business Loan Broker has always been a good career path for those who have uncovered it.
 But exactly what is the normal earnings range for this under-the-radar vocation?
-Well according to Indeed, the #1 job website in the world, the average salary for a broker in the United States is $77,133 per year, with the potential to earn an additional $42,000 per year in commissions on average.
-So the average business loan broker enjoys solid six-figure earnings.
+Well, according to Indeed, the #1 job website in the world, the average salary for a broker in the United States is $77,133 per year, with the potential to earn an additional $42,000 per year in commissions on average.
+So, the average business loan broker enjoys solid six-figure earnings.

 Additional Benefits